ekinertac/domi/README.md

     -n, --no-suggest  Search exact domain query.
     -t, --tld         Show only top level domains. (.com, .net, .org) -s, --sync        Print domain names (with pager) once when query complete for each domain

+#### TODO

+- Need more generally used domains extensions to list
+- Add a suggestion engine like domainr.